vishalmishra-27/SocialApp/API.md

 API Documentation

+Base URL :-

+1. The base URL for all API endpoints from hosted server is -> https://socialapp-cuo2.onrender.com/api

-Base URL : The base URL for all API endpoints is -> http://localhost:2000/api
+2. The base URL for all API endpoints from local system is -> http://localhost:2000/api

 ---------------------------------------